Get

 Diet and Exercise

-Exercise is also key for keeping these pups happy and healthy.
+Exercise is the key for keeping these pups happy and healthy.
 Long-snouted breeds need plenty of room to run around, so make sure you give them access to a large backyard or a nearby dog park.

 Take your pup on at least two long walks each day—or more if your pup can handle it—to ensure they’re getting the physical activity they need.